 “Fees only apply when shorting cryptocurrencies or to users who are still holding leveraged BTC or Ethereum positions.
 Overnight fees/credits are subject to change,” as per the eToro website.

-Here’s a breakdown of their fees and you can also access the table via this link.
+A breakdown of their fees and you can also access the table via this link.

 eToro is quite versatile with the type of payments it accepts compared with other bitcoin exchanges.
 They accept the following payment methods –

 To begin the sign-up process on eToro, you’ll have to provide some basic information ahead of the identity verification process.
 New users can also sign up using Facebook or Google.
-Here’s a screen shot of the first step in the sign-up process –

 In order to complete the sign-up process on eToro, identity verification is required.
 If you don’t properly complete these steps, you will face account limitations surrounding trades and withdrawals and your account could be closed.
 You’ll need the following documents to perform ID verification –